nasonlee28/patent-analyzer/README.md

 To run the application with Docker, follow these steps:

 0. **Configure environment variables**
-   Replace the value of the `OPENAI_API_KEY` environment variable in the`.env` file in the root directory with your real OpenAI API key.
+   Replace the value of the `OPENAI_API_KEY` environment variable in the`api/.env` file in the root directory with your real OpenAI API key.

 1. **Build the Docker image**